-Based on the three principles that we just discuss, we are now in a position to explain why SPE predicts behavior well in some experiments whereas in others it fails miserably.
+The three principles help to explain why SPE predicts behavior well in some experiments whereas in others it fails.

-First, environments where asymmetric advantages are derived from intrinsic characteristics of bargainers (e.g. one bargainer, in having a higher time discount factor or lower time cost than the other bargainer, derives an advantage over the other bargainer) are more likely to result in outcomes that mirror the strategic nature of the asymmetry, but only if the disadvantaged player cannot unilaterally eliminate the inequality.
-This statement explains, for example, the different findings in discounting versus fixed-cost conditions.
-With time discounting, bargainers realize that as the game gets longer due to prolonged bargaining the monetary payoffs of both parties will approach zero regardless of how different the discount factors are.
-If the discount-based disadvantaged bargainer keeps rejecting the other's offers, eventually both players will end up with the same payoff of zero.
-In contrast, in the fixed-cost case both players may be forced to pay from their own pocket if bargaining is prolonged.
+First, environments where asymmetric advantages are derived from intrinsic characteristics of bargainers (e.g., one bargainer, in having a higher time-discount factor or lower time cost than the other bargainer, derives an advantage over the other bargainer) are more likely to result in outcomes that mirror the strategic nature of the asymmetry, but only if the disadvantaged player cannot unilaterally eliminate the inequality.
+This pattern explains, for example, the different findings in discounting versus fixed-cost conditions.
+With time discounting, bargainers realize that as the game gets longer due to prolonged bargaining, the monetary payoffs of both parties will approach zero irrespective of how different the discount factors are.
+If the discount-based disadvantaged bargainer keeps rejecting the other' offers, eventually both players will end up with the same payoff of zero.
+In contrast, in the fixed-cost case, both players may be forced to pay from their own pocket if bargaining is prolonged.
 However, and more importantly, as bargaining continues, the difference in the monetary payoffs of the two players grows larger.
 As a consequence, the cost-based weak player cannot unilaterally eliminate the inequality.
 Any attempt to do so can only aggravate the inequality.

-Similarly, allowing the cost-based weak player to opt out of the negotiation, with both players receiving null side value (as in Weg and Zwick 1994) provides the weak player with a move that can reduce the inequality (except for the cost of one period).
-Such possibility, despite its irrelevance according to conventional game theoretical reasoning, is sufficient for determining much more equal outcome than SPE predicts.
+Similarly, allowing the cost-based weak player to opt out of the negotiation, with both players receiving null side value (as in Weg and Zwick, 1994), provides the weak player with a move that can reduce the inequality (except for the cost of one period).
+Such a possibility, despite its irrelevance according to conventional game theoretical reasoning, is sufficient for determining much more equal outcome than SPE predicts.

-Secondly, environments where asymmetric advantages are derived from the procedural features of the protocol (e.g. one bargainer, in being assigned to be the first to propose, derives an advantage over the other bargainer) are much less likely to produce results that mirror the strategic nature of the asymmetry.
-Only after bargainers have obtained sufficient experience with the procedure, and only if the disadvantageous bargainers learn faster that resisting exploitation is futile (and can magnify the inequality) than the advantageous bargainers learn that exploiting these advantages are not likely to produce good results.
+Second, environments where asymmetric advantages are derived from the procedural features of the protocol (e.g., one bargainer, in being assigned to be the first to propose, derives an advantage over the other bargainer) are much less likely to produce results that mirror the strategic nature of the asymmetry, only after bargainers have obtained sufficient experience with the procedure and only if the disadvantageous bargainers learn faster that resisting exploitation is futile (and can magnify the inequality) than the advantageous bargainers learn that exploiting these advantages are not likely to produce good results.
 Zwick and Chen (1999) investigated one factor that can be useful in predicting the likely direction of convergence.
-That is, if the cost to resist exploitation is significantly lower than the cost inflicted on the exploiting party, outcomes are expected to diverge away from equilibrium prediction.
-On the other hand, if the cost to resist exploitation is significantly higher than the cost inflicted on the exploiting party, outcomes are expected to converge to equilibrium prediction.
+If the cost to resist exploitation is significantly lower than the cost inflicted on the exploiting party, outcomes are expected to diverge from equilibrium prediction.
+If, however, the cost to resist exploitation is significantly higher than the cost inflicted on the exploiting party, outcomes are expected to reflect equilibrium prediction.